 The Ultimate Guide to Drinking Craft Beer in Budapest

-Budapest is renowned as a go-to destination for partygoers, with thousands descending to the pearl of the Danube every year to experience its unique nightlife and drinking culture.
-This is partly fuelled by the cheap prices, with a boozy beverage setting you back a fraction of what you’d pay in any other European city.
-However, beyond cheap booze and touristy bars, Budapest has a burgeoning craft beer scene, which although relatively unknown, is propelling the capital as a key destination for beer lovers from across the globe.
-This guide will take you on a journey into the heart of Budapest’s craft beer revolution, uncovering the best artisan brewers around, and the best bars in which to drink them.
+Budapest is renowned as a go-to destination for partygoers, with thousands descending to the city every year to experience its unique nightlife and drinking culture.
+This is partly fuelled by cheap prices, with a boozy beverage setting you back a fraction of what you’d pay in most European cities.
+However, beyond cheap booze served in touristy bars, there is a burgeoning scene for craft beer in Budapest.
+Propelling the capital as a key destination for craft beer lovers from across the globe.
+This guide will take you on a journey into the heart of Budapest’s craft beer revolution.
+Uncovering the top artisan brewers behind the craft beers and the best bars to drink them.

 A Brief History

-Up until recently, Budapest’s beer scene has remained relatively flat, with the selection of sips on offer being very limited. Ászok, Soproni, and Dreher are the usual suspects widely available on tap, and although pretty decent are mass-produced and lack the depth to please the palates of passionate beer drinkers.
-However, the scene is undergoing a huge shake-up thanks to the rise of a new wave of Hungarian craft brewers, who through their creations are positioning Budapest as a serious destination for good beer.
+Up until recently, Budapest’s craft beer scene has remained relatively flat, with a very limited selection of sips on offer. Ászok, Soproni, and Dreher are the usual suspects widely available on tap.
+Although pretty decent, they’re mass-produced and lack the depth to please the palates of astute beer connoisseurs.
+However, the scene is undergoing a huge shake-up thanks to the rise of a new wave of Hungarian craft brewers.
+Who through their creations, are positioning Budapest as a serious destination for good craft beer.

 The Rise of Magyar Breweries